Advertiser Disclosure

 Collateral

-Another way lenders use to reduce their risk with small business loans is collateral.
+Another way lenders reduce their risk with small business loans is through collateral.
 You may be required to identify assets for collateral on your small business loan.
 That way, if you are forced to default on the loan for any reason, collateral will be used to repay the debt.
 The value of collateral required could depend on your credit rating, the type of collateral, loan terms, loan amount, and the lender.

 Having collateral can improve your loan options.
 You might use the property for collateral, such as vehicles, commercial real estate, equipment, or inventory.
 Other collateral can include cash, stocks, bonds, or certificates of deposit (CDs).
 If your business is new, some small business lenders require personal assets as collateral, including your home or car.